🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 10)- Exaggeration

-Exaggerating a scene in animation means to keep the reality while displaying it in a wilder and more extreme form.
+Exaggerating a scene in animation means keeping the reality while displaying it in a wilder and more extreme form.
+This technique enhances visual impact in Motion Graphics.

 11)- Solid drawing

-The animator needs to be a skilled artist as well with proper knowledge of 3D shapes, lights, shadows, volume, weight, balance and anatomy.
+The animator needs to be a skilled artist with proper knowledge of 3D shapes, lights, shadows, volume, weight, balance and anatomy — fundamentals taught in professional Animation training programs.

 12)- Appeal

-It means adding charisma to the characters that are more interesting, appealing and engaging.
+It means adding charisma to the characters that are more interesting, appealing and engaging — an essential quality developed at a leading Animation Institute Gurgaon.

-Example: Either it be a hero, villain, sideactor or anyone else has to be appealing in viewing.
+Example: Whether it is a hero, villain, or side actor, every character has to be visually engaging.

 Conclusion